Asphalt concrete paving. A rolled oil-based, sand and gravel material used for driveway and parking area surfaces.

 Trim board that is attached to the active side of a French door or double window.
 It acts as a stop, a weatherstripping mount, prevents air/water entry and is a cosmetic trim.

-is a space above the living area between the roof framing and the ceiling framing.
+The attic is a space above the living area between the roof framing and the ceiling framing.
 Tends to become overheated in summer.

 An exterior mounted framework over a door or window to provide shade or protection from weather.